Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.casabatllo.es

-It won’t take long for you to understand why Casa Batlló is called House of Bones.
+Understanding why Casa Batlló is called House of Bones won’t take long.
 After all, much of its façade does appear to be made of skulls and bones.
-What’s more, the interior with stained glass and colorful ceramics, is equally as striking.
+Moreover, the interior, which has stained glass and colorful ceramics, is equally striking.
 Aside from Sagrada Familia, Casa Batlló is likely Gaudí’s most recognizable work in Barcelona.

 Casa Milà